 All beneficiaries in a CTI population are required to have been Maryland residents who were continuously enrolled in both Medicare Parts A and B during the entire inpatient stay and episode window.
-If the participant specified inclusion or exclusion criteria that requires looking back before the trigger date to identify a threshold for prior utilization or medical encounter with a specific type of provider, then the beneficiary must also have been a Maryland resident and enrolled in Medicare Parts A and B during the entire length of the specified look back period to ensure a complete claims-history.
-Exhibit 5-A provides detailed specifications for identifying Maryland residents enrolled in Medicare Parts A and B during the episode window and, if necessary, the required look back period.
+If the participant-specified inclusion or exclusion criterion that requires looking back before the trigger date to identify a threshold for prior utilization or medical encounter with a specific type of provider, then the beneficiary must also have been a Maryland resident and enrolled in Medicare Parts A and B during the entire length of the specified look-back period, to ensure a complete claims history.
+Exhibit 7-A provides detailed specifications for identifying Maryland residents enrolled in Medicare Parts A and B during the episode window and, if necessary, the required look-back period.

-Exhibit 5-A. Identify Maryland Residents and Beneficiaries Enrolled in Both Medicare Parts A and B.
+Exhibit 7-A. Identify Maryland Residents and Beneficiaries Enrolled in Both Medicare Parts A and B

-Objective Exclude inpatient hospital discharges if the patient was not a Maryland resident or not enrolled in Medicare Parts A and B during the entire hospital stay, episode window, and look back period.
-Required File Types Medicare enrollment and demographic file Required Variables Medicare eligibility during year and month (ELIG_YYYY_MM), Maryland residency during year and month (MD_YYYY_MM), Inpatient admission date (ADMSN_DT), Inpatient discharge date (DSCHRG_DT) Logic 1) Exclude hospital discharge claims that do not meet the following criteria: ✓ MD_YYYY_MM = 1 during every calendar month that overlaps the start of the look back period through the end of the episode window. ✓ ELIG_YYYY_MM = 'AB' during every calendar month that overlaps the start of the look back period through the end of the episode window. ✓ If a look back period is not required, then MD_YYYY_MM = 1 and ELIG_YYYY_MM = 'AB' during every calendar month that overlaps the hospital admission date (ADMSN_DT) through the episode end date (DSCHRG_DT + Episode Length - 1 day). where YYYY is the calendar year and MM is the calendar month.
+Objective Exclude inpatient hospital discharges if the patient was not a Maryland resident or not enrolled in Medicare Parts A and B during the entire hospital stay, episode window, and look-back period Required File Types Medicare enrollment and demographic file Required Variables Medicare eligibility during year and month (ELIG_YYYY_MM), Maryland residency during year and month (MD_YYYY_MM), Inpatient admission date (ADMSN_DT), Inpatient discharge date (DSCHRG_DT) Logic 1) Exclude hospital discharge claims that do not meet the following criteria: VMD_YYYY_MM = 1 during every calendar month that overlaps the start of the look-back period through the end of the episode window VELIG_YYYY_MM = 'AB' during every calendar month that overlaps the start of the look-back period through the end of the episode window VIf a look-back period is not required, then MD_YYYY_MM = 1 and ELIG_YYYY_MM = 'AB' during every calendar month that overlaps the beginning date.
+'AB' during every calendar month that overlaps the hospital admission date (ADMSN_DT) through the episode end date (DSCHRG_DT + Episode Length - 1 day) where YYYY is the calendar year and MM is the calendar month

-^{} Inpatient admission (ADMSN_DT) and discharge (DSCHRG_DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode.
+\ Inpatient admission (ADMSN\DT) and discharge (DSCHRG\DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode.